OneOfTheInfiniteMonkeys/MTDL/README.md

 The values m1 and c1 are set to 1.0 and 0.0 in the distribution to cause the display to scale to raw sensor units.

 For basic adjustment, if assuming similar performance to the curve shown:
+  1) Set the value of m0 to 0.9826 from the default of 1.0
-  1) Using a charged battery and no USB connection, with the default display sample period of 120 seconds
+  2) Using a charged battery and no USB connection, with the default display sample period of 120 seconds
-  2) Allow the unit to settle at a fixed reference temperature for one hour
+  3) Allow the unit to settle at a fixed reference temperature for one hour
      (The display should update every 2 minutes, a WiFi connection is not required)
-  4) Edit the value c1 in the settings.toml to offset the reading to the ambient room temperature
+  4) Edit the value c0 in the settings.toml to offset the reading to the ambient room temperature
-  5) Set the value of m1 to 0.9826

 A more through approach might be to arrange to identify the raw 0 temperature or even performe a custom calibration.

 Note
 The settings.toml file can be accessed by keeping the button D11 next to the USB connector depressed during the boot sequence.
 The boot sequence is initiated by pressing the reset button once.
-This will cause the <a href="https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage">boot.py</a> file to detect the button press and enable the USB drivers required for serial port <a href="https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop">REPL</a> and emulated USB memory device etc.
+This will cause the <a href="https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage">boot.py</a> file to detect the button press and enable the USB drivers required for serial port <a href="https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop">REPL</a> and <a href="https://learn.adafruit.com/customizing-usb-devices-in-circuitpython">emulated USB memory device</a> etc.

 ## Battery Life
 The curve below is taken from a unit logging at 120 second intervals from a fully charged 2000 mAh PKCELL LP803860 LiPo cell.
 The WiFi signal strength was ~-30 dBm, the WiFi Channel has been identified and a maximum 10 seconds permitted for WiFi acquisition in the settings.py file.